dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/dotnet-release-lifecycle.md

     - Example issue: https://github.com/dotnet/docker-tools/issues/1181
 - [ ] Update samples to new .NET version
     - Consider creating new samples to feature new .NET or .NET Docker features
+- [ ] Review supported OS versions for new .NET version before release
+    - Include only the latest/LTS version of each operating system according to our [supported operating systems documentation](https://github.com/dotnet/dotnet-docker/blob/main/documentation/supported-platforms.md#operating-systems).

 ## GA
 - [ ] New .NET version GA tasks (one issue)